 Step 6: Maintain Consistency

-Once your dog can demonstrate that they can keep focused and wait for your direction, then you are ready to try a more heavily populated walking area, like a pet store 😉.
-There may be missteps after each transition or new situations, so make sure that you continue to use the same language and praises to direct and reward your pup.
+Once your dog demonstrates that they can keep focused and wait for your direction, you are ready to try a more heavily populated area, like a pet store 😉.
+There may be missteps after each transition or new situation, so make sure you continue using the same language and praises to direct and reward your pup.

 Step 7: Big Distractions

 Sometimes even the best laid plans fall apart.
-If you find that you are getting too frustrated with slow results or that your dog is just not interested in the process, then it's time to bring in a pro to help you.
+If you find that you are getting too frustrated with slow results or that your dog is just not interested in the process, then it's time to bring in a pro at training dogs to help you with dog walking.

 Connect with Nurtured K9 on Instagram to learn more!